We are only five days until the all important midterm elections.

 But in this election year, it's definitely in play.

-This is the latest ad that he put out that he is an outsider looking out for the people of Colorado versus uh a swamp creature or somebody that lives in the sewer known as Washington, D.C.
+This is the latest ad that he put out that he is an outsider looking out for the people of Colorado versus a swamp creature or somebody that lives in the sewer known as Washington, D.C.
 Democrats are spending millions trying to smear Joe O'Day.

 Why?

-Because career politician Michael Bennett is there.
+Because career politician Michael Bennett is their yes man.

 Joe O'Day is his own man.